-Levee accreditation is FEMA's recognition that a levee is reasonably certain to contain the base (1-percent ACE, sometimes referred to as the 100-year flood) regulatory flood.
-To help communities understand their risk behind levee structures, FEMA applies levee accreditation information on FIRMs to show the locations with reduced risks from the regulatory flood event.
+Levee accreditation is FEMA's recognition that a levee is reasonably certain to contain the base (1% annual chance storm event) regulatory flood.
+To help communities understand the flood risk behind levee structures, FEMA applies levee accreditation information on FIRMs to show the locations with reduced risks from the regulatory flood event.
 Approximately 34 percent of the levees in the Trinity Region are accredited.
 See Figure 2.9 for location of the levees and their FEMA accreditation status in the Trinity Region.

-On FIRMs, FEMA shows areas mapped behind accredited levee as "Areas with Reduced Risk Due to Levee".
+On FIRMs, FEMA shows areas mapped behind accredited levees as "Areas with Reduced Risk Due to Levee".
 These accredited levees protect several thousands of structures and people as well as several billion dollars of property from flood damage.
-When the levee is not accredited, the embankments are categorized as hydraulic significant structures and the area behind the landward side of the levee is not considered to be protected from any flood event, and consequently, exposed to flooding.
+When the levee is not accredited, the embankments are categorized as hydraulically significant structures and the area behind the landward side of the levee is not considered to be protected from any flood event, and consequently, exposed to flooding.